ikarman4/office-hours-website/README.md

 - `develop` - Development Branch
 - `feature/*` - Feature branches

-When making something new,
+### Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

 In the project directory, you can run: